 There are several important things that you must prepare before conducting a year-end profit review.
-By that, you can get effective results that can help you determine the resolution next year.
+You can get effective results that can help you determine the resolution next year.

 It’s impossible to carry out a year-end profit review without accurate and detailed financial statements.
 Make sure you have collected all your financial statements consisting of an income statement, a cash flow statement, a statement of changes in equity, and a balance sheet.

 To ensure there are no invalid data, miscalculations, and duplicate data in your financial statements, we recommend that you use the right accounting system.
 With a great accounting system, not only can you accurately figure out your total income in a year.
 But, you can also track your profit and loss in each business location as well as your accounts payable and accounts receivable in just a few seconds.

 You also need sales data over a full year to effectively analyze your sales strategies, since these are one of the factors that affect your profits.
 With an advanced CRM system, you can find out your most successful promotional techniques, most effective source of leads, and sales reps with the most accomplishments, to help you develop effective strategies for increasing profits next year.

 If you generate your income by selling goods, then an inventory report is necessary to make it easier for you to evaluate your stock turnover.
 You can generate a complete and accurate inventory report instantly with the help of a reliable inventory management system.

-Know how long it takes for each product to sell, which products sell the fastest (and vice versa), which products have the most demand, and how long it takes to get your products restocked, so you can make improvements next year.
+Know how long each product takes, which products sell the fastest (and vice versa), which products have the most demand, and how long it takes to get your products restocked, so you can make improvements next year.

-In addition to preparing those three important data, you also need to collect feedback from each department, specifically sales, finance, and CRM departments, for optimal evaluation results.
+In addition to preparing those three important data, you also need to collect feedback from each department, specifically the sales, finance, and CRM departments, for optimal evaluation results.

 What should be reviewed?